 If this doesn’t resonate with you, the following services are highly recommended by our students at SJU.
 Still not sure what you need?
 That’s not a problem – just ask any of your Student Affairs team, and we will do our best to guide you.

-Carizon, KW Counselling Services and Monica Place amelgamanted to create Camino Wellbeing + Mental Health together is a multi-service agency providing individual, family, group counselling and outreach supports to the community.
+Carizon, KW Counselling Services and Monica Place amalgamated to create Camino Wellbeing + Mental Health, a multi-service agency providing individual, family, group counselling and outreach supports to the community.